yulonglim/tp/docs/UserGuide.md

 #### Resetting grading system : `resetGrade`

 Teachbook can only incorporate at most 1 grading system at any time.
 Therefore, you have to wipe out an existing grading system before setting a new one.
-This command not only resets the grading system, but also wipes out all the grades previously given to the students.
+This command not only resets the grading system but also wipes out all the grades previously given to the students.

 Format: `resetGrade`